-Australia is not that costly for tourists; the costliest part is usually airplane ticket if you are travelling there from Europe or from the US, but some places are more expensive than others.
-For an example, Sydney and Melbourne are the most expensive cities, but Adelaide and Perth not so much.
+Australia is not that costly for tourists; the costliest part is usually an airplane ticket if you are traveling there from Europe or from the US, but some places are more expensive than others.
+For example, Sydney and Melbourne are the most expensive cities, but Adelaide and Perth are not as much.

-Australia has moderate climate in general, but due to a size of a country, climate varies from north to south, where in north it is mostly hot with dry and wet season, while south has more four seasons weather, and inverted from the norther hemisphere – summer is from December until end of February, while winter is from June to August.
+Australia has a moderate climate in general, but due to a size of a country, the climate varies from north to south, wherein north it is mostly hot with the dry and wet season, while the south has more four seasons weather, and inverted from the northern hemisphere – summer is from December until end of February, while winter is from June to August.

-Australia is in south hemisphere, so when in the northern hemisphere is summer, Australia has winter and vice versa.
-Top season is from April to September, when airfares are also quite low and weather is really nice, meaning no rain.
-Low season is from October to end of March, when can be really hot, humid and with lots of rain.
+Australia is in the southern hemisphere, so when in the northern hemisphere is summertime, Australia has winter and vice versa.
+The top season is from April to September when airfares are also quite low and the weather is really nice, meaning no rain.
+The low season is from October to the end of March when can be really hot, humid, and with lots of rain.

-The busiest time is from Boxing Day (26th December) until end of January, when most of Australians go for summer vacation, so this time of the year should be avoided by foreign tourists.
+The busiest time is from Boxing Day (26th December) until the end of January, when most Australians go for summer vacation, so this time of the year should be avoided by foreign tourists.

-Australia’s currency is Australian Dollar and it is much weaker than US dollar or Euro, so prices might look very high until you adjust to the exchange rate.
+Australia’s currency is the Australian Dollar and it is much weaker than the US dollar or Euro, so prices might look very high until you adjust to the exchange rate.

 Sydney Opera House.
-Australia’s world known landmark with unique shape, housing performing arts: opera, theatre, music and dance.
+Australia’s world-known landmark with a unique shape, housing performing arts: opera, theatre, music, and dance.
 Offering guided tours.

 Great Ocean Road.
 Coastal route with many landmarks.
-A 243-kilometre (151 mi) stretch of a road along the south-eastern coast of Victoria.
+A 243-kilometer (151 mi) stretch of a road along the south-eastern coast of Victoria.

 Sydney Harbour Bridge.
 Steel arch bridge across Sydney Harbour with rail, vehicular, bicycle, and pedestrian traffic.
-Iconic structure, opened in early 20th century in Sydney.
+The iconic structure opened in the early 20th century in Sydney.
 Offering BridgeClimb and the Pylon Lookout attractions and exhibitions.

 Bondi Beach.
 Popular surfer location, white sand crescent shape beach with constant sea waves, located in Sydney.

 Whitsunday Islands.
-Total of 74 Islands stretched between the northeast coast of Queensland and the Great Barrier Reef, most of them uninhabited.
+A total of 74 Islands stretched between the northeast coast of Queensland and the Great Barrier Reef, most of them uninhabited.
 Covered with rainforests and with sandy beaches, they are popular for hiking.